Baggage handling: The secret life of luggage through the airport

 Tracking bags, and Resolution 753, is the starting point for this entire journey into the future of baggage operations, and at the heart of everything that has been discussed here.
 RFID will simplify collecting tracking data, whilst XML reduces the cost of getting the data into a system.
 These open the doors to greater automation, new products and services and greater operational freedom which are all aspects of what baggage has to become – an efficient, revenue generating, value added service for passengers.

 Andrew Price is the Head of Global Baggage Operations at IATA.
 He has worked in the area of baggage and airport operations for over 20 years, having undertaken every job from handling bags through to designing terminals.
 Whilst at IATA Andrew has led programmes such as the IATA Baggage Improvement Programme, which led to an industry-wide baggage mishandling reduction of over 50 per cent.
 Prior to joining IATA in 2005 Andrew held positions at British Airways and Siemens Air Traffic Management.
 Along with other qualifications and professional awards, Andrew holds an Msc degree in Business Administration and a Bsc degree in Engineering.

-Airside operations, Baggage handling, Communication Technology, Ground handling, Information technology (IT), New technologies, Passenger experience & seamless travel, Regulation & Legislation, Revenues, Terminal operations
+Airside operations, Baggage handling, Communication Technology, Ground handling, Information technology (IT), New technologies, Passenger experience and seamless travel, Regulation and Legislation, Revenues, Terminal operations